dannyfuf/rabbit-hole-scape/README.md

-# 🐰 Rabbit Hole Return
+# 🐰 Rabbit Hole Scape

 A vibe-coded Neovim plugin that helps you navigate through your jump history.
 Built with ✨ vibes ✨ and a sprinkle of chaos.